 Earth Day has always been one of my most anticipated classroom holidays.
-My favorite children’s book is The Lorax by Dr. Seuss and I look forward to sharing it with my students all year – which is clear as they often say when I am done, “Ms. Nugent why don’t you read all our books like that?”
+My favorite children’s book is The Lorax by Dr. Seuss, and I look forward to sharing it with my students all year – which is clear as they often ask me why we don’t read all of our books like that all the time.

 The week is also filled with nature walks, art projects and investigating ways we can recycle better in our classroom.
 There are so many activities that I never had a chance to do in the classroom due to time or cost.
 These are a few of my favorite Earth Day ideas plus ones that parents have shared with me as favorites in their home.